mlemort/NiceThings/README.md

 ```ruby
 pod 'NiceThings/Swerl'
 ```
-Extension to Optional and Result to switch from a type of error handling to another.
+Extension of Optional and Result to switch from a type of error handling to another.
 * `unwrap()` : `Optional` -> `throws`
 * `unwrap()` : `Result` -> `throws` (with more information)
 * `toResult()` : `Optional` -> `Result`